fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 # F# RFC FS-1063 - More efficient and expressive computation expressions via `and!` and `BindReturn`

 The design suggestion [Support let! .. and... for applicative functors](https://github.com/fsharp/fslang-suggestions/issues/579) has been marked "approved in principle".
-This RFC covers the detailed proposal for this suggestion.

-The 2nd design suggestion [extend ComputationExpression builders with Map](https://github.com/fsharp/fslang-suggestions/issues/36) has also been approved and the RFC covers a variation of this proposal.
+The 2nd design suggestion [extend ComputationExpression builders with Map](https://github.com/fsharp/fslang-suggestions/issues/36) has also been approved.
+This RFC covers the detailed proposal for the combination of these two suggestions.

 * [x] [Approved in principle](https://github.com/fsharp/fslang-suggestions/issues/579#event-1345361104) & [prioritised](https://github.com/fsharp/fslang-suggestions/issues/579#event-1501977428)
 * [x] [Suggestion](https://github.com/fsharp/fslang-suggestions/issues/579)